The work of the subgroups is reported to the DDSCP Executive Board meetings held every four months.

 The DDSCP subgroups are:

-The quality assurance groups report on performance and audit findings to advise partners on ways to improve.
+The quality assurance group reports on performance and audit findings to advise partners on ways to improve.

-The groups are responsible for carrying out reviews of cases where abuse or neglect of a child is known or suspected, a child has died or a child has been seriously harmed, and there is cause for concern as to the way in which the local authority, other agencies or other relevant persons have worked together to safeguard the child.
+The subgroup is responsible for carrying out reviews of cases where abuse or neglect of a child is known or suspected, a child has died or a child has been seriously harmed, and there is cause for concern as to the way in which the local authority, other agencies or other relevant persons have worked together to safeguard the child.

-The groups are responsible for carrying out Rapid Reviews and reporting the findings to the National Child Safeguarding Practice Review Panel.
+The subgroup is responsible for carrying out Rapid Reviews, Local Child Safeguarding Practice Reviews and reporting the findings to the National Child Safeguarding Practice Review Panel.